lhoursquentin/sed-bin/README.md

   - with 2 addresses, the `c` command will be executed every time for each matching line instead of only once when leaving the range
-  - no pattern/hold space overflow checks, currently both limited to 8192 bytes as per the POSIX spec requirement.
+  - no pattern/hold space overflow checks, currently both limited to 8192 bytes as per the minimum POSIX spec requirement.
 Going over that limit will most likely cause a segfault.

 - The translator does not handle invalid sed scripts, it will just generate invalid C code which will probably fail to compile, make sure you can run your